dat515-2025/info/troubleshooting.md

       sshCommand = /usr/bin/ssh
    ```

+## Git and Repository Issues

-4. Unrelated histories when merging
+1. Unrelated histories when merging

    If you get an fatal error like the one bellow when doing a merge/pull: